Intertwining diffusions and wave equations: On various old and new examples

-and all continuous bounded functions $f$.
+for all bounded measurable functions $f$.
 It is then shown in Proposition 2.1 of \cite{CPY} that the intertwining relation $Q_t\,L=L\,P_t$ holds for every $t\ge 0$.
-In \cite{CPY} the authors do not explicitly require the conditional independence conditions \eqref{i3} and \eqref{i4} in Definition \ref{idef}, although condition \eqref{i4} always holds since $X$ is $(\mcal{F}_t)$-Markovian.
-However, the diffusion examples covered in \cite{CPY} all satisfy condition \eqref{i3}.
-The rest of the subsection proves conditional independence for three major examples treated in \cite{CPY}.
+In the rest of the subsection we show that Theorems \ref{main1} and \ref{main2} do not cover the three major examples treated in \cite{CPY}.

-\begin{exm} The following is a well-known example following Dynkin's criterion for when a function of a Markov process is itself Markovian with respect to the same filtration.
+\begin{exm} We start with the example in Section 2.1 of \cite{CPY} which is an instance of Dynkin's criterion for when a function of a Markov process is itself Markovian with respect to the same filtration.
 Take $Y$ to be an $n$-dimensional standard Brownian motion and let $X$ be its Euclidean norm.
-The filtration in both cases is the one generated by $Y$.
-The law of $X$ is that of a Bessel process of dimension $n$.
-The link $L$ is simply the map $(Lf)(y)=f\left(\abs{y}\right)$.
-As such it intertwines the two semigroups by definition.
-The conditional independence properties are also true.
-Condition \eqref{i3} can be verified by considering two different values of $Y(s)$ with the same norm and an orthogonal linear transformation $A$ that maps one to the other.
-The process $AY$ is again a Brownian motion with the same norm process.
-This validates condition \eqref{i3}.

-Notice that $\Lambda$ does not have a density with respect to the Lebesgue measure and, hence, Theorem \ref{main2} fails to apply. \end{exm}
+Let both $(\mcal{F}_t)$ and $(\mcal{G}_t)$ be the filtration generated by $Y$.
+Then the law of $X$ is that of a Bessel process of dimension $n$, and the transition operator $L$ is given by $(Lf)(y)=f\left(\abs{y}\right)$ for all bounded measurable functions $f$.
+However, $L$ does not admit a density, so that the regularity conditions in Theorem \ref{main2} do not hold.
+One can also see directly that the generator of the Feller-Markov process $(X,Y)$ is not of the form \eqref{Zgen}. \end{exm}